freebasic/fbfrog/readme.txt

   since it only does signed ones internally
 - Remove stats stuff and do real profiling with huge headers

+- The filebufferFromZstring() function also re-uses FILEBUFFERs based on the id, so fbfrog needs to ensure to use proper unique ids, or else the same FILEBUFFER could be reused for different zstrings.
+For filebufferFromFile() we assume this to be the wanted behaviour because the filename is unique, but internal strings are a different story...
+- Pre-#defines, -removematch, etc. text is loaded into tk using filebufferFromZstring/lexLoadC, this process loses the command line location info.
+Should allow passing a source/base/start location to filebufferFromZstring and lexLoadC so that it can reports lexing errors with the command line context, instead of temp strings that are used to feed filebufferFromZstring.
+  To do this, each pre-#define/#include etc. should also be passed to filebufferFromZstring/lexLoadC separately. filebufferFromFile() already accepts a srcloc for similar reasons: to be able to report the "file not found" in the proper context.
+Of course filebufferFromFile() doesn't need to pass it on to lexLoadC() because any issues with the loaded file should be reported in the context of that file, not the code that caused that file to be #included.
+It makes sense though for "inline code", such as pre-#defines and -removematch...
 - Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically
 - Need some high-level way to combine locations into one, etc. which is currently